fushuwei/gwt/gwt-samples/gwt-sample-rpc/README.md

 ======================================================================

-To run the examples:
+To run the examples on `gwt-sample-rpc` directory:

 * run in one terminal window:

   - mvn clean compile
   - mvn gwt:codeserver -pl *-client -am

 Wait until codeserver is startet (it is started, in case you see the codeserver url). after a `mvn clean` is this necessary because the `launcherdir` has to be created inside the Spring Boot server before launching the Sprin Boot server.

 * in another terminal window:

   - mvn spring-boot:run -pl *-server -am

 To start the application, call: